shifatmasud/Graph-Engine-A-node-edge-builder/LLM.md

 - No external flow libraries (React Flow, etc).
 - No Tailwind CSS.
 All styling must be CSS-in-JS using provided theme tokens.
+- Gemini API calls should be structured with a specific JSON schema to ensure reliable output for graph generation.